-Some information provided to you has been withheld under section 9(2)(f)(iv) of the Act to maintain the constitutional conventions for the time being which protect the confidentiality of advice tendered by Ministers of the Crown and officials.
+Some information has been withheld under section 9(2)(f)(iv) of the Act to maintain the constitutional conventions for the time being which protect the confidentiality of advice tendered by Ministers of the Crown and officials.
+In particular the files under REP/22/2/114.

-The release of this information is likely to prejudice the ability of government to consider advice and the wider public interest of effective government would not be served.
+As such, the release of this information is likely to prejudice the ability of government to consider advice and the wider public interest of effective government would not be served.